asahicantu/Kaggle-House-Prices-Advanced-Regression-Techniques/README.md

 | Neural Network | 31103.6747775  | 34864.4405225  | 31542.5468814 |

 # Milestone 4
+In this part, we test all the models we have done before on the house pricing dataset with 10 times reruns of a 10-fold cross-validation.
+Results for each models come from the same data with matching randomization and partitions.
 Performance comparisons(RMSE) on original data are as following:

 |  | Linear Regression | Random Forest | GaussianProcess | SVM | Neural Network |